Community #1: safety & knowing our rights

 Legal Safety

+We want to protect people from state harm and targeted enforcement.
 Here, we look from the point of view of an ally who understands that they’re not the person most at risk in that moment and wants to support someone else.
-In these moments, there are two primary ways to be an ally:
+In these moments, there are two primary ways to be an ally: witnessing (documentation without engagement), and providing active support (communication or intervention).
+Follow the paths that you feel most comfortable with.

-Witnessing (documentation without engagement): Although everyone should know their rights for themselves, you do not need to know the law to be a good witness.
-You only need to know what to document and how to do so safely.
+Although everyone should know their rights for themselves, you don’t need to know the law to be a good witness.
+You only need to know what/how to document and how to do so safely.

 During the encounter